 Actions after an Incident

-Any physical intervention must be recorded on the Physical Intervention Record Form These must be done immediately following an intervention and must be handed to SENCO / PRINCIPAL who will notify parents and ensure that the school behaviour policy is adhered to.
+Any physical intervention must be recorded on the Physical Intervention Record Form These must be done immediately following an intervention and must be handed to SENCO / Head of School who will notify parents and ensure that the school behaviour policy is adhered to.

 Failure to record this information will be treated under disciplinary rules.